Why is spam at an all-time high?

 Have you ever tried spam?
 This article is not about the canned meat.
 It’s about unwanted texts, calls, emails, and snail mail, commonly referred to as spam.
 Some spam is just marketing, but other spam falls under the category of scams.
 Does anyone actually fall for them?

-Spam versus scams
+Spam versus Scams

 Spam is any unwanted messages, usually consisting of advertising.
 A scam is a fraudulent message with the intent to con someone out of money.
 Both spam and scams are annoying.